 Hospital Radio Network (HRN)

-The HRN has a number of programs that can be used at hospitals to solve the communications needs of each facility.
+The HRN offers a number of programs that hospitals can use to address each facility’s communication needs.

 Voice

 The first entry to the HRN is usually our voice network.
-This voice network is used during times of need and is tested on a monthly basis.
-Participating amateur radio operators can either staff an existing radio station at a given hospital, or bring their own “Go-Kits” to operate from the parking lot of a hospital without any permanent station.
+This voice network is used in times of need and tested monthly.
+Participating amateur radio operators can either staff an existing radio station at a given hospital or bring their own “Go-Kits” to operate from a hospital parking lot without a permanent station.

-Typically hospitals provide the operators with a radio or other communications method for the ham to communicate with the hospitals.
-Hospitals can provide a working amateur radio station, or provide roof-top access for our teams to install connections for a “Go-Kit” or a system in the hospital.
+Typically, hospitals provide operators with a radio or other means of communication to contact the hospital.
+Hospitals can provide a working amateur radio station or provide rooftop access for our teams to install connections for a “Go-Kit” or a system in the hospital.

 Winlink Email System / National Traffic System (NTS)

-To expand the reach of the voice network across the whole state of Oklahoma, or to interface with contacts around the globe, HRN members can send and receive messages using the Winlink email system.
-This digital network lets hams pass messages between hospitals in the state, or connect a hospital to another resource using the public email network; without access to the local Internet.
-Local connections to the Winlink system are made using AREDN, VHF, or HF connections.
+To expand the reach of the voice network across the entire state of Oklahoma or to interface with contacts around the globe, HRN members can send and receive messages via the Winlink email system.
+This digital network lets hams pass messages between hospitals in the state, or connect a hospital to another resource using the public email network, without access to the local Internet.
+Local connections to the Winlink system are made via AREDN, VHF, or HF.

 Amateur Radio Emergency Data Network (AREDN)